 MySQL Router Deployment Guide

 This article explains how to use innodb_cluster_router.yml to deploy MySQL Router on top of an existing InnoDB Cluster.
+The default is single-node App mode; enable keepalived HA mode explicitly when a VIP is required.

 1. Scope